-COURSE B5(C): GUIDANCE & COUNSELLING
+COURSE- ELBDTD3: GUIDANCE & COUNSELLING

-- CO1-Explain the Introduction to Guidance and Counselling. - CO2-Explain the Enhancing Self Image and Self Esteem. - CO3-Explain the Guidance and Counselling in Inclusive Education.
+- CO1-Explain the Introduction to Guidance and Counseling. - CO2-Explain the Enhancing Self Image and Self Esteem. - CO3-Explain the Guidance and Counseling in Inclusive Education.

-Unit 1: Introduction to Guidance and Counselling
+Unit 1: Introduction to Guidance and Counseling

-- 1.1 Guidance and Counselling: Definition and Aims - 1.2 Areas of Guidance and Counselling - 1.3 Core Conditions in Counselling - 1.4 Skills and Competencies of a Counsellor - 1.5 Role of Teacher in Guiding and Counselling Students with Special Needs
+- 1.1 Guidance and Counseling: Definition and Aims

+- 1.2 Areas of Guidance and Counseling

+- 1.3 Core Conditions in Counseling

+- 1.4 Skills and Competencies of a Counselor